bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 ### The conflict diagram

 There is a template commonly used for conflict analysis, known by the **cloud evaporating method**.
 The name suggests that the dark clouds that float above your head just evaporate magically.
-Let's apply it to the hierarchical manager pyramid conflict and deeply analyse each one of its parts.
+Let's apply it to the hierarchical manager pyramid conflict and deeply analyze each one of its parts.

 ![X 9 5 conflict](https://user-images.githubusercontent.com/86032/79128977-c69ecf00-7d7a-11ea-8a8a-e1a1154220ba.png)